Prandr/XDMA_Tutorial/README.md

 ```

 ![M_AXI_BYPASS Test Program](img/mm_axi_bypass_test_Run.png)

+### Accessing register space of XDMA IP
+The XDMA register space can be directly accessed over `/dev/xdma0_control` device file analogously to [M_AXI_LITE](#m_axi_lite).

+This could be used for example to find out the configuration of the XDMA IP if you had a poorly documented external design that is present only as a binary ".bit" file.
+In  order to figure out, what AXI variety it utilises, Memory-Mapped or Stream you could read from channel register 0x00 and check bit 15 (see PG195).

+Writing to the XDMA register space is strongly discouraged unless you 200% sure you know what you are doing, as it likely to interfere and even to completely break the normal operation.

 ## `ioctl` Operations on DMA Devices
 The driver extends functionality of standard file operations with `ioctl` operations.